codegregcode/pawfect-match/README.md

 ## Pawfect Match

-Find your Paw Pal! - Follow the link to use [pawfect-match-23.netlify.app/](https://pawfect-match-23.netlify.app/) or see installtion instructions below.
+Find your Paw Pal! - Follow the link to use => [pawfect-match-23.netlify.app/](https://pawfect-match-23.netlify.app/) or see installation instructions below.

 ### What we wanted to acheive: